jar-ben/tamus/README.md

 For instance, run `python2 tamus.py --task mmsr examples/example_TA.xml examples/example_TA.q TA`.
 The option `--task` is used to choose the computation task; the available options are the following:

-`--task mmsr` identifies a minimum minimal sufficient reduction `--task amsr` identifies all minimal sufficient reductions `--task mmg` identifies a minimum minimal guarantee `--task amg` identifies all minimal guarantees
+- `--task mmsr` identifies a minimum minimal sufficient reduction
+- `--task amsr` identifies all minimal sufficient reductions,
+- `--task mmg` identifies a minimum minimal guarantee,
+- `--task amg` identifies all minimal guarantees

 ## Copyright Note
 This tool has been developed by Jaroslav Bendik, Ahmet Sencan, Ebru Aydin Gol, and Ivana Cerna.
 We distribute it under the GPL-3.0 License (see the LICENSE file).